-Select Hiniker Cold Flow Hydraulic Oil, or an equivalent oil that meets military specification 5606, for plowing in extremely cold temperatures.
+Select Hiniker Cold Flow Hydraulic Oil or an equivalent oil that meets military specification 5606, for plowing in extremely cold temperatures.

 Pour hydraulic oil into the power unit oil reservoir until the reservoir is half full.

-Angle the plow full left or right with the cab control box inside the truck to fill the angling cylinder with oil.
-Add more oil until the reservoir is about 3/4 full.
-Do not over-fill the reservoir.
+Angle the plow full left or right to fill the angling cylinder with oil, then add more oil until the oil reaches the fill line - about 1 1/4 inches from the top.
+Do not overfill the oil reservoir.

-Cycle the plow left and right and up and down to purge any air trapped in the hydraulic system.
+Cycle the plow left and right and up and down to purge any air trapped in the system.